 - The substrate constituent is a Polyimide film (PI) that remains flexible on heating.
 Use an upgraded PI as the base material to overcome the low resistance against humidity.

-- Since it’s hard to achieve a flexible adhesive, manufacturers use PIs that lack adhesives to embed copper layers.
+- Since achieving a flexible adhesive is hard, manufacturers use PIs that lack adhesives to embed copper layers.

 - Then, a PCB manufacturer uses staffers to make areas hard rather than solder masks.
 They also replace solder masks with overlay film created with PI.